Hybrid Agencies: Interacting with Biological and Artificial Systems

 About the topic

 Nothing is static, all transforms.
-The past decades have seen a significant increase in the development and implementation of artificial agents such as robots, virtual reality characters and artificial intelligence.
-But what is an ‘agent’?
+The past decades have seen a significant increase in the development and implementation of artificial agents such as robots, virtual reality characters and Artificial Intelligence.
+Do you need a body to be “somebody”, i.e. a self, an agent?
+And what is an ‘agent’?
 The terms “agency” and “agent” are used widely across disciplines, from philosophy to cellular biology, neuroscience, life sciences and Artificial Intelligence.
-Yet, no common ground exists on defining what exactly an ‘agent’ is.
+Yet, no common ground exists on defining what exactly an ‘agent’ is, especially in relation to its biological versus artificial embodiment.
 It is important however to align definitions across disciplines because many discussions simply transfer insights from one field to another, with completely different meanings involved.
-This question is even more urgent in the light of recent developments of hybrid systems combining natural cells and artificial systems.
+This question is even more urgent in the light of recent developments of hybrid systems combining biological, organic cells and synthetic artificial materials to create new bodes and new living systems.

 The NIAS-Lorentz Theme Group is the ideal vehicle to explore these questions that require an interdisciplinary lens with an expert international panel, and which have not been addressed within this scheme yet.
-Our expert and enthusiastic team steps in to address this gap.
-Ultimately, we will demonstrate that the further we advance our goal or making, understanding and interacting with artificial and hybrid agents, the more we will learn about the essence of biological agents such as humans.
+Our expert, and enthusiastic team steps in to address this gap.
+Our take on these questions is fresh, groundbreaking and highly interdisciplinary, combining insights from philosophy, neurobiology, AI and robotics.
+We aim to demonstrate that the further we advance our making, understanding and interacting with artificial and hybrid systems, the more we will learn about the essence of biological living agents such as humans.

 About the members of the theme group